Nam-Duong427/SmartWaterPouringSystem/README.md

 # SmartWaterPouringSystem
-# Note : This is a Academic Team Project

 The Smart Water Pouring System optimizes water usage with an Arduino Uno, Bluetooth module, YF-S201 flow sensor, LCD, relay, and water pump.
 It enables precise, remote-controlled dispensing via a mobile app, ensuring efficiency and convenience.
 Real-time monitoring helps users track flow rates and total volume.
 Designed for sustainability, it reduces waste and supports responsible water management.